gitKoodex/laravel-translator/README.md

 ```

 - change en to your source lang. change fa to your target lang. change hi to your text that you want to translate.

+## BASED ON
+- laravel
+- blade
+- php